gitter-badger/Everest/README.md

 * Super fast, responsive and reactive
 * Developed with the latest technologies
 * Simple editor with Markdown support
-* Tree editor to structure your companys assets
+* Tree editor to organise your knowledge assets
 * Public and private knowledge articles
 * Powerfull search
 * NoDB, all your data is stored in files